 What about sun exposure?

 UV rays are the main drivers of oxidative stress: in just 30 minutes they can deplete about 65% of the vitamin E in the stratum corneum (the skin’s outer layer) (Tavakkol et al., 2004).
 Such rapid depletion shows that vitamin E is recruited immediately to repair early damage from radiation, most likely by reacting with lipid hydroperoxides formed in cell membranes (Park, 2015).
+I speak about the photoprotective action of Tamanu oil here.

 Topical application vs oral supplementation